-How to Become a Forensic Scientist in New Jersey?
+How to Be a Forensic Scientist in New Jersey,NJ

 The New Jersey Association of Forensic Scientists is one of the biggest providers of forensic science and investigative services in the US.
 With laboratories located all over the state, the Association has been a forerunner in promoting the field of Forensic Science in New Jersey.
 Before its founding in 1967, only the Newark City Police Department Lab and the New Jersey State Police Lab provided forensic science services.
 But with the growing rates of crime and population, the demand increased manifold over the years.

 The current State Police laboratory system, also referred to as the Office of Forensic Science has multiple laboratories.
 These include:

 - Central Laboratory – Hamilton Technology Complex, Hamilton, NJ (2004)

 - North Regional Laboratory – Little Falls (1972)

 - East Regional Laboratory – Sea Girt (1980)